menyoung/Measure.jl/README.md

 #### Instruments
 * Instrument
 	* standard VISA operations, wrap PyVISA VISA class, basically
+	* other attributes that are physically tied throughout the instrument, i.e. lock-in constant
 * GpibInstrument extends Instrument
 	* in addition, GPIB specific stuff like board number and address!
 	* basically wrap PyVISA's GpibInstrument class

 #### Channels
 * Channel
-	* current value, label and unit?
+	* required internal attribute: label::Label
+	* Label is tuple type of 'name' and 'unit'.
 	* make parametric with data type of the value?
 Good for handling tuples...
+	* expose "lazy" evaluation: val() function
 	* channels can satisfy some of these traits below:
 * Output
-	* source, on/off
+	* source, (optional) on/off
 	* iterable!
 Just output those things one at a time!
 * Input can be immutable?
 	* measure